Freshmen

-Spring Admission & Financial Aid December 1 (November 1 for Madrid Campus)
+Spring Admission* & Financial Aid December 1

 Early Action Fall Admission November 15

-Fall Admission (Priority) February 15
+Fall Admission Priority: February 15

 Priority Fall Financial Aid March 1

+All students are automatically considered for merit aid when applying to Suffolk.
 The FAFSA is required to be considered for need-based financial aid.

 • Common Application or Suffolk Application